 What Are Cholinesterase Inhibitors?

-If your loved one has Alzheimer’s disease that isn’t too severe yet, his doctor might prescribe him a cholinesterase inhibitor.
-If he has another type of dementia, his doctor may consider it, too.
+If your loved one has Alzheimer’s disease that isn’t too severe yet, their doctor might prescribe them a cholinesterase inhibitor.
+If they have another type of dementia, their doctor may consider it, too.

 What they do: Scientists think these help prevent a “messenger chemical” in our brains called acetylcholine from breaking down.
 Acetylcholine is important in learning, memory, and mood.
 Cholinesterase inhibitors also appear to delay the worsening of Alzheimer’s symptoms.